pyongho1/pyongho1/README.md

 ### Hi 👋

 I am a software engineer that is interested developing software especially in Javascript, Node, and Typescript.
+I am excited by the opportunity to create something impactful and meaningful through coding, and my experience as a cafe manager has given me the ability to work effectively in a team environment.
+The more I learn, the more I am eager to see what I will be able to create next.

 ---